iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 > Good tracking<br> :date: __2021-03-09 22:32:44__

 > Fairly straight-forward and easy to use.
 Was a reminder to myself to be more mindful of my actions and how I was feeling.<br> :date: __2021-02-27 03:28:13__

-> Been using since July.
-Really like it.
-Keeps me focused on staying health and in compliance with the CDC.<br> :date: __2021-02-25 23:53:34__